THEBATTEUR/WorldTp/readme.md

 A simple plugin to create commands of tp between the server Worlds.
 A friend asked to me to do a short plugin which can do that.
 And I decided to make it public :smile:.

 ![](https://cdn.discordapp.com/emojis/757359922416451675.png?v=1)
 Un plugin simple permettant de créer des commandes de tp entre les mondes d'un serveur.
-Une amie m'a demandé de faire un petit plugin qui pouvait faire ça.
+Un ami m'a demandé de faire un petit plugin qui pouvait faire ça.
 Et j'ai décidé de le rendre publique :smile:.

 ---------
 ## Configuration